 Having a big ego and being full of pride, you may even think they don’t have a problem, let alone take advice and help from others.
 You may devalue others’ opinions and become critical of them.
 Ego simply makes you push people away and leaves you trapped in your selfish desires with a closed mind.

 Humility counteracts ego and pride.
 Humility grounds us and opens our hearts to become more raw and vulnerable with others.
 Humble people find it easy to pick up new knowledge.
-They are always learning new and useful things because they do not arrogantly assume that they already have all the answers.
+They are always learning new and valuable things because they do not arrogantly assume that they already have all the answers.
 When you are coming back from a relapse, you have many things to learn if you want to build a successful recovery.
 Ignorance is no longer a luxury that you can afford.

 Pick Up the Phone